History, tourist information, and nearby accommodation

 Helston is a lovely old town, one of the five "stannage towns" of Cornwall, where tin was brought to be weighed, taxed, and stamped before it was allowed to be sold.
 The prosperity that the tin industry brought to Helston is remembered in the name of Coinagehall Street (coigne being the name for the corner of a tin ingot that was cut off to be assayed for quality).

-Helston Folk Museum is situated behind the Guildhall.
-The museum is crammed with memorabilia tracing the history of the town from as far back as the bronze Age.
+Helston Museum (formerly the Helston Folk Museum) is situated behind the Guildhall.
+The museum is crammed with memorabilia tracing the history of the town from as far back as the Bronze Age.
+The museum is like Dr Who's Tardis; it seems small from the outside, but once you go inside it seems there is no end to the displays.

-In May the town hosts Flora Day, a festival believed to have originated in the pre-Christian era.
+There is a fascinating museum exhibit on the annual festival of Flora Day and the Furry Dance.
+Each May the town hosts the Flora Day festival, believed to have originated in the pre-Christian era.
 The town is decorated in green boughs, hazel, and local bluebells, which flourish wild in the area.
 Traditional dances and general revelry last all day, interspersed with more typical modern fair booths and amusements.

 THE FURRY DANCE